n0mad-samurai/DTtoEpoch/README.md

 # DTtoEpoch

-Date-Time to Epoch converter
+Python Date-Time to Epoch converter

 Convert a date-time to
 Epoch milliseconds.

 This is useful when searching
 through database fields that
-use the Epoch timestamp such
+use the Epoch timestamp and your database browser does not convert the timestamp.
-as Facebook threads_db2

 Provide your date and time in UTC using this format: 2014-01-26 23:44:15